F

 Cost Of Living Quick Facts

-• The cost of living in Bostonia is equal to the California average
+• The cost of living in Bostonia is 1% higher than the California average

 • California general sales tax is 42% higher than the national average